-As 2019 comes to a close, the countdown lists and year-end statistics start coming out.
+As another year comes to a close, the countdown lists and year-end statistics start coming out.
 Beyond the most popular songs and highest-grossing movies, some cities also track motor vehicle accidents.
 This important number can help raise awareness about particularly dangerous places to drive to keep everyone safer.

 On average, Philadelphia sees six traffic deaths per 100,000 people – much higher than the average of three deaths in New York and two in Boston.